rhk4360/doctor-app/README.md

 I used react-boilerplate to get up and running quickly.
 It has webpack, react, redux, eslint, unit testing, and many other dependencies set up out of the box.

-Disclaimer: first time using node and mongo, but happy I finally had a good excuse.

 The server components live within the server folder.
 This will launch the app locally on port 3000 and also bring up the contents of the api folder.
 The api folder contains controllers, models, and routes.
 I used mongoose as an ODM because it seemed simple and intuitive.
 I wrote a simple class to seed the database just to get going.